qu3vipon/drf-service-layer/README.md

    `@property dto` in your view that inherits GenericServiceAPIView from DRF-Service-Layer.
 We'll cover this shortly. <br>

    Let's implement DTO.
-There are several container types you can use.
+There are several container types you can choose.
 If you want to validate your DTO before transfer, you can use 3rd party library like [Pydantic](https://pydantic-docs.helpmanual.io/).

     - DTO as dataclass
       ```python
       # services.py
       from dataclasses import dataclass
-      from typing import Union
+      from typing import Optional

       @dataclass
       class OrderDTO:
           user_id: int
-          sort: Union[str, None]
+          sort: Optional[str] = None
           is_paid: bool
       ```